shankarnagj/AI-Engineering/llms-from-scratch/02_embeddings/README.md

 - Token embeddings using PyTorch
 - Sinusoidal positional encodings (no training needed)
 - Learned positional embeddings
-- Final input vector construction (token + position)
+- Final input vector construction by combining token + position

 ---

+## 📦 Folder Status

+✅ **Complete** – All notebooks, visualizations, and explanations added.
-🔜 Next: Head to the `transformer_core/` folder to build self-attention blocks from scratch!
+📁 Up Next: Start the `transformer_core/` folder — building blocks of self-attention, feed-forward networks, and residual connections.

+---

+> "Embeddings are the entry door to language understanding — once encoded properly, the rest is just math and memory."